 There are also some things to be wary of on Wisealpha:

 No FSCS protection: This can be a major downside, especially if you are investing in the auto-invest/bond options, as you can pick up similar types of product on platforms that do offer protection.

 High Fees: The fee is 1% a year of everything you invest, and 0.25% if you choose to sell your bond before maturity.
 These type of fees can eat into your account, particularly if you take on the lower-paying, safer loans.
 Fees are now scaled down, with £100,000+ attracting just a 0,25% charge.

 Variable valuations: Cost of bonds vary with market conditions, so if an underlying company starts to suffer, the value of the bond goes down as well.

 My Wisealpha strategy has changed in recent months; having bought bonds on the self-select market, I switched to the Robo product in order to become more hands-off.
 Unfortunately if you have a reasonably large portfolio this will result in fees.
 You will pay the selling fee plus any difference in the market price, which may have changed from when you bought.

 Some general tips:

 Don’t be seduced by high rates: High rates are there for a reason: the market regards these loans as higher risk.
-Although the loan security ranks ahead of equity holders, it will be behind preferred creditors such as suppliers, so one failure could be costly.
+Although the loan security ranks ahead of equity holders, it will be behind preferred creditors such as suppliers.
+Failure could be costly and lead to wipeout.